Dean Nicolle – Flinders University

 - aff. melanophloia, a mallee ironbark from the Mt Isa (Qld.) area with silver foliage.

-Examples of poorly known eucalypts which may be superior to their more well-known counterparts as street trees include:
+Examples of poorly known eucalypts that may be superior to their more well-known counterparts as street trees include:

 - Angophora leiocarpa which is superior to the popular costata (the former has finer, graceful leaves and smaller capsules; originates from lower rainfall areas).